MONTHLY TRACKER – June 2017 EDITION

 The PYMNTS X-Border Payments Optimization Tracker™ is the framework for evaluating players in the cross-border payments landscape, and the quarterly index tests the readiness of the companies to serve a global audience.

-The latest developments throughout the world of cross-border payments, including trends that are shaping cross-border travel payments.
+The latest developments throughout the world of cross-border payments, including trends that are shaping B2B cross-border payouts.

 QUARTERLY INDEX – Q1 2017 EDITION